Barristers Chambers needs to utilise sophisticated marketing techniques to be as visible as possible to potential clients.

 Firstly, you can follow relevant users.

-In order for your tweets and updates to reach the right individuals, you can type @ at the start of someone’s username so they will be notified that you intend a particular tweet to be seen by them.
+For your tweets and updates to reach the right individuals, you can type @ at the start of someone’s username so they will be notified that you intend a particular tweet to be seen by them.

 If someone then searches for that individual or company, your tweet will be visible in the results.